PARADING THE PINK PATELLA

 Vol. I, No. 1January 1921

-Our friends, the ladies, have invariably been a source of wonder, but in this abstruse era they seem to have shattered previous records by a brazen attempt to lay bare the whole show and prompt us to apologize for our intrusion into polite society — with the spirit of the man who inadvertently opens the wrong bath-house door.
+Our friends, the ladies, have invariably been a source of wonder, but in this abstruse era they seem to have shattered all previous records by a brazen attempt to lay bare the whole show and prompt us to apologize for our intrusion into polite society — with the spirit of the man who inadvertently opens the wrong bath-house door.

 The sinner jogs along his path, comforted by the thought of the joy there will be in heaven when he repents.